TommasoAmici/talkyard/docs/naming-notes.md

 I've even defined custom domains for integers and floats: `i32_d`, `i32_gz_d` (has a greather than zero check constraint).
 And `f32_d` and `f64_d` instead of `real` and `double precision` (`f64` is shorter and simpler to remember I think).
+Etc etc, type `\dD` in psql to have a look (start psql like so: `s/tyd cd` "cd" means Console, for the Database).

 Usually it makes sense to create a new custom domain, with a bunch of constraints, and adding no constraints to the relevant table itself.